entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dupret *et al*.
 (2009), Character 34; Dupret *et al*.
 (2017), Character 34; Zhu *et al*.
 (2010), Character 34；Xue *et al*.
 (2025), Character 76.

 > - The coding of *Panjiangosteus eurycephala* is ?.

+> - **Character 60 in "early gnathostome phylogeny github".** Unpaired median skull roofing bone in contact with unpaired plate bearing pineal eminence or foramen: (0) absent; (1) present.

+> - Castiello (2018): This character is a new formulation of Dupret et al. (2009) character 34.
+It is about the condition presents in many placoderms where a median impaired bone (nuchal plate) is in contact with the unpaired bone bearing the pineal foramen or eminence.
+This is opposed to some other placoderms and osteichthyans where the median impaired bone (extrascapular in osteichthyans) is not in contact with the pineal plate so that the preorbitals (parietals in sarcopterygian,frontal in actinopterygian) are in contact.

 ## Thoracic armour
  77. Median dorsal plate with a ventral ridge: a ventral thickening or ridge (0); posterior ridge with a posterior process, not spatulate (1); posterior process posterodorsally spatulate (2).